datacarpentry/image-processing/episodes/06-blurring.md

 values, and then the kernel would be moved over to apply the filter to the next pixel in the image.

-Something different needs to happen for pixels near the edge of the image, since the kernel for the filter may be partially off the image.
+Something different needs to happen for pixels near the outer limits of the image, since the kernel for the filter may be partially off the image.
 For example, what happens when the filter is applied to the upper-left pixel of the image?
 Here are the blue channel pixel values for the upper-left pixel of the cat